learnsharing/MSCT/README.md

 # MSCT
-A Memory-enhanced Small-target Cluster Tracking Method for Unduplicated Crowd Counting in Aerial Videos
+A Memory-enhanced Small-target Cluster Tracking Method for Unduplicated Crowd Counting in Aerial Videos.
+This repository contains a [Pytorch](https://pytorch.org/) implementation for our [MSCT](https://yzueducn-my.sharepoint.com/:f:/g/personal/zhangxf_yzu_edu_cn/EktMPSTpJndHgUtb7NMnZeoBDlEyAhjwngS2CR9n2_maaQ).
+Our code is released only for scientific or personal use.
+Please contact us for commercial use.

 ## Introduction